Let us begin with how the rule of surf goes wherever you may be, Wales or otherwise. First and foremost, it's immense fun.

-From hollow barrels to friendly beach breaks, Wales' impressive coast throws up some incredible opportunities for surfers.
-Whether you're a novice looking for a fun, reliable wave or an experienced surfer seeking out famous reefs, we've picked 10 amazing surf spots for you to check out.
+Well, from fast waves to friendly beach breaks, Wales' impressive coast does indeed throw up some incredible opportunities for surfing, so whether you're a novice looking for a fun, reliable wave or an experienced surfer seeking out a new break, this guide gives you a heads-up on ten great surf spots around the coastline.

-Usually working best around 1-2 hours either side of high tide, Tywyn can offer a great wave, ideal for beginners and more experienced surfers.
-It's generally a quiet spot so it's perfect if you're looking for a less crowded wave.
-Look out for wooden groynes along sections of the beach!
+This swell usually works best 1-2 hours either side of high tide.
+Tywyn offers a great wave that is ideal for both beginners and more experienced surfers.
+It's generally a quiet spot, so it is a good place to go if you are not confident of your prowess and are looking for a less crowded wave.
+Do watch out for the wooden groynes along sections of the beach though.

 Llantwit Major, Glamorgan

-Manorbier is a small, south westerly facing bay with a famous reef break known as the "dak".
+Manorbier is a small, south-westerly facing 'secret spot' with a famous reef break known as the "dak".
 Sheltered at high tide by the cliffs, Manorbier is worth checking out if the wind picks up elsewhere.
 It's best to go between mid and high tide during bigger swells.
 This wave is advised for only more experienced surfers.

 Freshwater West, Pembrokeshire

-Known as the most consistent surf spot in Wales, Freshwater West is the site of the Welsh nationals.
+Known as the most consistent surf spot in Wales, Freshwater West is straight from the pages of a book about surfing and is the site of the Welsh nationals.
 The beach holds a fast, hollow sand bar wave at low tide.
 When the swell is at its biggest, people tend to opt for the reef in the middle of the bay.
-The bay can get tricky due to its under currents and rips, so keep an eye out.
+The bay can get tricky due to its under currents and rips, so stay safe and have a good one.

 Hells Mouth, Llyn Peninsula

 Don't be fooled by the name!
 Hells Mouth is actually a fairly agreeable wave.
-This four-mile stretch of south westerly facing beach is mainly sand with a few rocky areas.
+This four-mile stretch of south-westerly facing beach is mainly sand with a few rocky areas.
 Picking up any swell going, Hell's Mouth attracts surfers from all over the country.
-While there are waves all along the beach, the reef at the north end is most popular.
+While there are party-waves all along the beach, the reef at the north end is most popular, but remember the rules and don't drop in.

 Facing west, if Llangennith isn't working, you'll struggle to find anywhere else that is.
 The beach has breathtaking views, especially from the cliffs above Rhossilli looking down.
 Llangennith can hold waves of up to six feet before becoming unmanageable and is popular with all types of surfers, from novice to professionals.
 Enjoy this fun, varied wave and everything that surrounds it.